-In other news, it’s time for another edition of You Know You’re From the Midwest When… (check out editions one, two & three!)
+It’s time for another edition of You Know You’re From the Midwest When… (check out editions one and two!)
 You know you’re from the Midwest when you don’t say “Maid who??” when I tell you Maid-Rites were on the menu tonight!

 Maid-Rite, a popular Midwestern restaurant, specializes in “loose meat” sandwiches, aka seasoned ground beef on a warm bun.
 I know.
 Sounds… crazy?!
-It is, a little, I suppose – but I totally dig ’em!
-And NO they’re not sloppy joe’s! :D
+It is, a little, I suppose – but we totally dig them.
+And NO they’re not sloppy joe’s!